Overview

 *The AEGD program is now accepting applications for enrollment in the academic year 2026-2027.

-Clinical training will take place at one of two major clinical sites - VCU Community Memorial Hospital Dental Clinic in South Hill, Virginia or Johnson Health Center Amherst County Community Health Center Dental Clinic in Madison Heights, Virginia.
+Clinical training is conducted at one of two primary sites: VCU Community Memorial Hospital Dental Clinic in South Hill, Virginia or Johnson Health Center Amherst County Community Health Center Dental Clinic in Madison Heights, Virginia.
+Each resident completes all clinical training at a single assigned site, allowing for a consistent and immersive learning experience.

 The AEGD program is accredited by the Commission on Dental Accreditation of the American Dental Association.
 The Commission is a specialized accrediting body recognized by the United States Department of Education.
 The Commission on Dental Accreditation can be contacted at (312) 440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611.